MattBidewell/Gloop/README.md

-# gloop-terpreter
+# Gloop programming language

-## Interpreter
+> Do not use in production.
+Like seriously.
+I mean you can... but I wouldnt.
+At least not yet.

-Gloop is a experiment in learning how interpreters and compilers work.
+Gloop is a experiment in learning how interpreters, compilers work and ultimately languages work.

 This project should be used as a case study and not a implementable language.
 Follow for a journey in creating an interpreter.
 Updates will be provided below.

 ### Testing
 Run `go test /{folder}` to test the individual folder